York - 01904 716000

 22 December 2020 Written by Ware & Kay Solicitors Category: Family Matters

-“By choosing a collaborative approach, you & your former spouse/partner will both instruct a collaborative lawyer who will support you during a series of meetings aimed at resolving matters amicably.” says Robert.
+“By choosing a collaborative approach, you & your former spouse/partner will both instruct a collaborative lawyer who will support you during a series of meetings aimed at resolving matters amicably.” says our family law team expert.

 1. Disclosure - both sides provide full details of assets, income & debts at the outset, so the discussions are open & honest.